oliverepper/ScanDemo/README.md

 This repo demonstrates a problem I have with CoreBluetooth peripheral scanning under Monterey.
 If your start the Demo app you can observe ongoing scanning via the Console output.
-This is started from the `.task` modifier.
+This is started from the `.task` modifier (ContentView).
 You can hit the stop button and start scanning again via the start button.

 ## 1st Problem
 If you enable LSUIElement in the `Info.plist` scanning no longer works.